 Pink-collar is traditionally associated with women.
-In their seminal work on women, children and poverty in America, Stallard, Ehrenreich and Sklar (1983, 18) coined the term "pink collar ghetto."
-Since attorneys are predominately women and notoriously underpaid, legal services has become a pink-collar ghetto.
-Pink-collar ghetto is where women are marginalized, often for economic and social reasons.
-Structural inequities women face in occupational sectors into which they are segregated.
+In their seminal work on women, children and poverty in America, Stallard, Ehrenreich and Sklar coined the term "pink collar ghetto."
+Since attorneys are predominately women and notoriously underpaid, legal services has become a pink-collar ghetto and this means pink-collar ghetto is where women are marginalized, often for economic and social reasons.
 Expanding the dichotomy between blue-collar and white-collar occupations the phrase pink-collar ghetto captures the particular concentration of women in jobs traditionally thought to be women's work.
 The term Pink-collar in Pink-collar Crime refers to jobs and employment sectors dominated by women workers.
 Women in pink-collar ghetto may also commit Blue-collar Crime, White-Collar Crime, Red-collar crime, Green-collar Crime, Occupational Crime and Conventional Crime.

 13.5% of women were in the specific occupations of stenographers, secretaries and sales clerks,